ivoyager/ivoyager_tables/README.md

 #### Data Types

-Type is specified by column for "db-style" format or for the whole table for "enum_x_enum" format.
-Each data type has its own "missing" value (e.g., NAN for float) that is used if the cell is empty and there is no column or table default value.
-Missing values listed here can be respecified in the call to `postprocess_tables()`.
+Type is specified by column field for "db-style" format or for the whole table for "entity x entity" format.
+Each data type has a "missing" value that is used if the cell is empty and there is no field or table default value.
+Default "missing" values are indicated by type below, but these can be respecified.
 Allowed types are:

 * `STRING` - Data processing applies Godot escaping such as \n, \t, etc. We also convert unicode "\u" escaping  up to \uFFFF, but not "\U" escaping for larger unicodes.
 Empty cells will be imputed with default value (if specified) or "".
 * `STRING_NAME` - No escaping.
 Empty cells will be imputed with default value (if specified) or &"".
-* `BOOL` - Recognized table constants (which can be modified or added to) include: "TRUE", "True", "true", "x" (interpreted as true), "FALSE", "False" and "false".
+* `BOOL` - Recognized table values include: "TRUE", "True", "true", "x" (interpreted as true), "FALSE", "False" and "false" (these are table constants that can be modified in the call to `postprocess_tables()`).
 Empty cells will be imputed with default value (if specified) or false.
 Any other cell values will cause an error.
-* `INT` - A valid integer or text "enumeration".
-Enumerations may include any table entity name (from _any_ table) or project enums specified in the `postprocess_tables()` call.
-Enumerations that can't be found will cause an error.
-Empty cells will be imputed with default value (if specified) or -1.
 * `FLOAT` - Commas and underscores are allowed and removed before float conversion.
 "E" or "e" are ok.
 A "~" prefix is allowed and affects precision (see below) but not float value.
-Recognized table constants (which can be modified or added to) include: "NAN", "Nan", "nan", "INF", "Inf", "inf", "-INF", "-Inf" and "-inf".
+Recognized table values include: "NAN", "Nan", "nan", "INF", "Inf", "inf", "-INF", "-Inf" and "-inf" (these are table constants that can be modified in the call to `postprocess_tables()`).
 Empty cells will be imputed with default value (if specified) or NAN. **Inline units:** An inline unit can be specified using format "x unit" or "x/unit".
-E.g., "1000 s" and "1000/s" are valid (the latter is equivilent to "1000 1/s").
+E.g., "1000 d" and "1000/d" are valid (the latter is equivilent to "1000 1/d").
 If an inline unit is present, it will override the column or table unit (see table formats below).
 * `VECTOR2`, `VECTOR3`, `VECTOR4` - Enter in table cell as a comma-delimited set of 2, 3 or 4 float values.
 All rules for floats above apply except vector elements cannot have commas.
 Empty cells will be imputed with default value (if specified) or VectorX(-INF, -INF,...).
 * `COLOR` - Cell content is interpretted in a sensible way.
 Valid representations of red include: "red", "ff0000", "red, 1.0", "1, 0, 0" and "1, 0, 0, 1".
 Empty cells will be imputed with default value (if specified) or Color(-INF, -INF, -INF, -INF).
+* `INT` - A valid integer.
+Empty cells will be imputed with default value (if specified) or -1.
+* `TABLE_ROW` - An entity name as an integer enumeration.
+The entity name can be from _any_ db-style table included in the `postprocess_tables()` call.
+E.g., "PLANET_EARTH" in our [planets.tsv](https://github.com/ivoyager/ivoyager_core/blob/master/data/solar_system/planets.tsv) would evaluate to 3 because it is row three.
+Note that table entity names are globally unique (this is enforced).
+The internal postprocessed data type will be `int`.
+Empty cells will be imputed with default value (if specified) or -1.
+* `<ClassName>.<EnumName>` or `<Class>` - For specifying project or Godot enums.
+Class and EnumName are needed for project enums (where Class can be the name of a singleton).
+For Godot classes, EnumName can optionally be omitted.
+The internal postprocessed data type will be `int`.
+Empty cells will be imputed with default value (if specified) or -1.
-* `ARRAY[xxxx]` (where "xxxx" specifies element type and is any of the above types) - Array elements are expected to be delimited by semicolon (;).
+* `ARRAY[xxxx]` (where "xxxx" specifies element type and is any of the above type strings) - Array elements are expected to be delimited by semicolon (;).
 After splitting by semicolon, each element is interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
 Empty cells will be imputed with default value (if specified) or an empty, typed array.

-(Why do we use strange "missing" values like Color(-INF, -INF, -INF, -INF)?
-A "missing" value entered in the file table is exactly equivalent to an empty cell without Default for the purpose of `db_has_value()` and constructor methods such as `db_build_object()`.
-Hence, we avoid using potentially valid values such as Color.BLACK and Vector3.ZERO as "missing" values.
-In our usage, -1 works well for INT because these columns are most often used for enumerations.)
+**Note on "missing" values:** Some "missing" values noted above may seem strange, like Color(-INF, -INF, -INF, -INF).
+The reason for this is that we want to distiguish missing values from potentially valid values like Color.BLACK.
+A "missing" value entered in the file table is exactly equivalent to an empty cell (without any specified default) for the purpose of `db_has_value()` and constructor methods such as `db_build_object()`.
+In the former, a "missing" value would result in false; in the latter, a "missing" value would not be set in the object.
+If needed, missing values can be respecified in the call to `postprocess_tables()`.

 #### Float Precision

 For scientific or educational apps (but probably not games), it is important to know and correctly represent data precision in GUI.
 To obtain a float value's original file precision in significant digits, specify `enable_precisions = true` in the `postprocess_tables()` call.
 You can then access float precisions via the "precisions" dictionary or "get_precision" methods in IVTableData.
 It's up to you to use precision in your GUI display.
 Keep in mind that unit-conversion will cause values like "1.0000001" if you don't do any string formatting.

 See warning below about .csv/.tsv editors.
-If you must use Excel or another "smart" editor, then prefix all floats with underscore (_) to prevent modification!
+If you must use Excel or another "smart" editor, then prefix all floats with underscore (_) to prevent the editor from stripping significant digits after the decimal place.

 Significant digits are counted from the left-most non-0 digit to the right-most digit if decimal is present, or to the right-most non-0 digit if decimal is not present, ignoring the exponential.
 Examples: